Bisphosphonates

 How to take oral doses

 This is important!!
 These medications are poorly absorbed and any food in the stomach will reduce the amount aborbed.
 They also can cause esophageal erosions so must be "flushed down" with about 4 oz of water.
-In the FIT trial, a full glass of water caused more reflux and esophageal problems than 1/2 glass of water according to a recent lecture by Dr. David Karpf.
-Although it has not been carefully studied with newer medicines, calcium supplementation following the doses of etidronate reduced effectiveness, so I don't give any calcium for at least 4 hours after taking the medicine.
+In the FIT trial, a full glass of water caused more reflux and esophageal problems than 1/2 glass of water according to a lecture by Dr. David Karpf who was the clinical monitor for the study.
+Although it has not been carefully studied with newer medicines, calcium supplementation following the doses of etidronate reduced effectiveness, so I don't give any calcium for at least 4 hours after taking an oral bisphosphonate.

 Short term evidence (3-5 years)